nitish12031/Summer-Olympic-Analysis-main/README.md

 # Who am I?
-My name is Nitish Kumar and I'm a B.tech(C.S.E.) final year student and Blogger.
+My name is Nitish Kumar and I'm a B.tech(C.S.E.) final year student.
 I'm well-versed in web development and having interest in Python/ML.
 I'm passionate about writing and learning new technologies.

 # Other Useful Links:
 LinkedIn:- https://www.linkedin.com/in/nitish-kumar-700b98214/